Logo

 Brigitte Bardot became a vegetarian and raised three million francs to fund the foundation by auctioning off jewellery and personal belongings.

-Brigitte Bardot is a strong animal rights activist and a major opponent of the consumption of horse meat.
+Brigitte Bardot has been a strong animal rights activist and a major opponent of the consumption of horse meat.

-Brigitte Bardot has committed to the cause of animal welfare in Bodhgaya year after year.
+Brigitte Bardot committed to the cause of animal welfare in Bodhgaya over several years.

 On 23 July 2015, Brigitte Bardot condemned Australian politician Greg Hunt's plan to eradicate 2 million cats to save endangered species such as the Warru and night parrot.